The Current AI Universe — What Leaders and Decision Makers Need to Know

 Example:

-A health and social care partnership uses predictive models to forecast winter demand for services.
-By analysing past admission patterns, weather data and demographic trends, the AI highlights pressure points several weeks in advance.
-Leaders can then make earlier decisions on staffing, ward capacity and community support, reducing last-minute firefighting.
+A large organisation uses predictive models to forecast seasonal demand for its services.
+By analysing historical demand patterns, weather data and demographic trends, the AI highlights pressure points several weeks in advance.
+Leaders can then make earlier decisions on staffing, capacity and customer support, reducing last-minute firefighting.

 Benefits: